jamalabdulnasir220/NetflixGPT/README.md

     - built GPT search Bar
     - built GPT
 - (Big Feature) Incorporated a multi language feature in the gpt search component
+- built the gpt feature to recommend movies and display movie name with the list of movies

 # Features